alternet/alternet.ml/parsing/src/site/markdown/parsing.md

         );
 ```

-It's worth to mention that the token values available in the list are
+It's worth to mention that the tokens available in the list are
 instances of [`TokenValue<V>`](apidocs/ml/alternet/parser/EventsHandler.TokenValue.html)
 from which you can extract the rule/token that matched the input
 (`.getRule()`) and the actual value (`.getValue()`).
 You can aslo